pypa/cibuildwheel/README.md

         name: Wheels
     ```

   Appveyor will store the built wheels for you - you can access them from the project console.
 Alternatively, you may want to store them in the same place as the Travis CI build.
-See [Appveyor deployment docs](https://www.appveyor.com/docs/deployment/) for more info.
+See [Appveyor deployment docs](https://www.appveyor.com/docs/deployment/) for more info, or see [Delivering to PyPI](#delivering-to-pypi) below.

 - Commit those files, enable building of your repo on Travis CI and Appveyor, and push.